Causal Holography of Traversing Flows: Introduction

-Let $X$ be a compact smooth manifold with boundary.
-We employ the semi-local models for \emph{traversally generic fields} $v$ on $X$ (as described in \cite{K1}---\cite{K3}) to get a better understanding of the trajectory space $\mathcal T(v)$ of the $v$-flow, in particular, of the surrogate smooth structure (see Definition \ref{def2.2}) $\mathcal T(v)$ inherits from $X$.
+{\sf In Section 2}, we introduce various classes of vector fields on manifolds with boundary and summarize their properties, needed for the rest of the paper.
+They include {\sf traversing, boundary generic}, and {\sf traversally generic} vector fields.

-In Theorem \ref{th2.2}, we prove that $\mathcal T(v)$ can be given the structure of Whitney stratified space (see Definition \ref{def2.3}), where the stratification is labeled by the elements of the universal poset $\Omega^\bullet$ that has been introduced in \cite{K3}.
-As a result, for a traversally generic field $v$, the trajectory space $\mathcal T(v)$ admits a triangulation, amenable to the flow-induced $\Omega^\bullet$-stratification (see Corollary \ref{cor2.4}).
+{\sf In Section 3}, we employ the semi-local algebraic models for boundary generic and traversally generic vector fields $v$ on $X$ to get a better understanding of the {\sf trajectory space} $\mathcal T(v)$ of the $v$-flow and its intricate stratification by the {\sf combinatorial types} of $v$-trajectories.
+These types $\om$ belong to an universal poset $\mathbf \Omega^\bullet$, introduced in \cite{K3}.
+They describe the tangency patterns of trajectories to the boundary $\d X$ and resemble the real divisors of real polynomials.

-For traversally generic fields $v$, the trajectory space $\mathcal T(v)$ is not only homotopy equivalent to $X$ (Corollary \ref{cor2.4}), but it also shares with $X$ all stable characteristic classes of the surrogate tangent bundle $\tau(\mathcal T(v))$.
+For traversing flows, $\mathcal T(v)$, despite being singular spaces, retain some surrogate smooth structure (see Definition \ref{def2.2}), which they inherit from $X$.
+In fact, $\mathcal T(v)$ also shares with $X$ all stable characteristic classes of its surrogate ``tangent bundle" $\tau(\mathcal T(v))$.

-In Origami Theorem \ref{th3.1}, for any given $(n+1)$-manifold $X$, we construct an open set of traversally generic fields $v$, for which the trajectory space $\mathcal T(v)$ is the $(n+1)$-to-$1$ ramified image of the standard ball $D^n$; as a result, the $n$-ball can be ``folded" into the trajectory spaces of some massive set of traversally generic flows.
+Theorem \ref{th2.2} is the main result of this section.
+It claims that, for a traversally generic vector field $v$, the trajectory space $\mathcal T(v)$ can be given the structure of {\sf Whitney stratified space} (see Definition \ref{def2.3}).
+As a result, for a traversally generic $v$, the trajectory space $\mathcal T(v)$ admits a triangulation, amenable to its $v$-flow-induced $\mathbf\Omega^\bullet$-stratification (Corollary \ref{cor2.4}).
+Therefore, for such a $v$, the trajectory space $\mathcal T(v)$ is a $n$-dimensional compact $\mathbf\Omega^\bullet$-stratified $CW$-complex, homotopy equivalent to $X$ (Corollary \ref{cor2.4}).
+Unfortunately, the proof of Theorem \ref{th2.2} is lengthy.
+The reader, interested only in the main result of the paper, may choose to proceed directly to Section 4.

-In the rest of this paper, we are preoccupied with the following general question:
+{\sf In Section 4}, we are preoccupied with the following central to our program question:

-\emph{``For a traversing field $v$ on a compact manifold $X$, what kind of residual structure on the boundary $\d X$ allows for a reconstruction of the pair $(X, v)$, up to a diffeomorphism, or up to a piecewise differential (``$\mathsf{PD}$" for short) homeomorphism?"}
+\emph{``For a traversing vector field $v$ on a compact connected manifold $X$, what kind of residual structure on its boundary $\d X$ allows for a reconstruction of the pair $(X, v)$, say, up to a homeomorphism or a diffeomorphism?"}

-If such a structure on the boundary is available, it deserves to be called \emph{holographic}, since the information about the $(n+1)$-dimensional dynamics is recorded on a $n$-dimensional record (or rather on the appropriately linked pair of such records).
+If such a structure on the boundary is available, it deserves to be called {\sf holographic}, since the information about the $(n+1)$-dimensional $v$-dynamics is recorded on a pair of $n$-dimensional records, residing in $\d X$ .